Sigh. “I hate doing accounting paperwork”, you say.

 While small business accounting tasks won’t be winning any popularity contests any time soon, they are a necessary part of successfully managing your business.

 Preparing a profit forecast is one such task which is vital if you want to stay on top of things.
 Before your eyes glaze over and you put it as yet another item in the “later” pile, there is good news.
 It doesn’t have to be as complicated as its name sounds.
+Here's how to create a profit forecast the easy way.

 What Is A Profit Forecast?